Data protection policy

 Our responsibilities

-- we pay the annual statutory data protection fee to the Information Commissioner's Office.
+• register with the information commissioner’s office and pay the annual statutory data protection fee.
 Our data protection registration number is Z8397628

-- we have in place appropriate policies and processes which aim to support us to meet our obligations under data protection legislation
+• have policies and processes in place to support us to meet our data protection obligations

-- staff processing personal data understand that they are responsible for complying with the data protection principles and are appropriately trained
+• ensure staff processing personal data understand that they are responsible for complying with data protection legislation and are appropriately trained

-- act as a point of contact for all data subjects
+• act as a point of contact for data subjects

 Data Protection roles and responsibilities

-The Senior Information Risk Owner (SIRO) is the owner of information risk management at director level.
-They are responsible for leading and fostering a culture that values, protects and uses information in a manner which benefits us and our service users.
+• senior information risk owner (siro): owns information risk management at director level and is responsible for leading and fostering a culture that values, protects and uses information responsibly

-The Head of Information Assurance is responsible for the information assurance strategy.
-They assist in the identification, management and implementation of information risk.
+• head of information assurance: manages the information assurance strategy and assists with in the identification, management and implementation of information risk

-- that the requirements of this policy are integrated into service procedures
+• managers: ensure that the requirements of this policy are integrated into service procedures and that staff comply with all policies relevant to their role

-We shall maintain a written record of our data processing activities.
+We will maintain written records of our data processing activities, including:

 Privacy notices